 Program Shift function lets you adjust the shutter speed and aperture value while the camera maintains the same exposure.
-When you scroll the jog dial to the left, the shutter speed decreases and the aperture value increases.
-When you scroll the jog dial to the right, the shutter speed increases and the aperture value decreases.
+Press [🕮 🔂] to select the shutter speed and aperture value and rotate the navigation button to adjust the aperture value.
+The shutter speed will change according to the aperture value.